-Courses Required State Requirements Local Requirements

-English 4 sequential (English I, II, III and IV) Mathematics 4 Math I, II, and III and a fourth math course aligned with the student's post-high school plans.
+Courses Required State Requirements Local • • Requirements English 4 sequential (English I, II, III, and IV) Mathematics 4 (Math I, II, and III and a fourth math course aligned with the student's post-high school plans.)
 (A principal may exempt a student from this math sequence.
-The exempt student will be required to pass math I and II and two other application- based math courses.)
-Science 3 (a physical science course, Biology , and earth/environmental science) Social Studies 4 (including American History; The Founding Principles, Civics, and Economics (formerly Civics & Economics,) American History Parts I and II OR AP U.S. History and one additional social studies elective and World History) Health/PE 1 Electives 6 (2 electives must be any combination of Career and Technical Education, Arts Education or World Language; 4 must be from one of the following: Career and Technical Education, R.O.T.C., Arts Education or any other subject area or cross-disciplinary courses.
-A four-course concentration is recommended) Total Credits 22 (AD)
+Exempt students will be required to pass Math I and II and two other application-based math courses.)
+Science 3 (a physical science course, Biology, and earth/environmental science) Social Studies 4 (including American History: Founding Principles, Civics and Economics; American History Parts I and II; and World History) Health/P.E.
+1 Electives 6 (2 electives must be any combination of Career and Technical Education, Arts Education, or World Language; 4 must be from one of the following: Career and Technical Education, J.R.O.T.C., Arts Education, or any other subject area or cross- disciplinary course.
+A four-course concentration is recommended.)
+Total Credits 22

-Dertain international Baccalaureate (IB) and Advanced Placement (AP) courses will satisfy specific graduation requirements.
-See SBE policy GCS-L-008 course with Math III as a prerequisite.
+^{} Certain International Baccalaureate (IB) and Advanced Placement (AP) courses will satisfy specific graduation requirements.
+See SBE policy GCS-L-008.

-Students entering ninth grade for the first time prior to the 2014-2015 school year have alternate math course options.
-See SBE policy GCS-N-004
+^{} Students entering ninth grade for the first time prior to the 2014-15 school year have alternate math course options.
+See SBE policy GCS-N-004.

-Students seeking to complete minimum application course requirements for UNC universities must complete four mathematics courses, including a fourth math
+^{} Students seeking to complete minimum course requirements for UNC universities must complete four mathematics courses, including a fourth math course with Math III as a prerequisite.

-- American History: Founding Principles, Civics and Economics must follow the North Carolina Standard course of Study (NCSCOS) in its entirety and may not be satisfied by an AP/IB course, dual enrollment, or any other course that does not fully address the NCSCOS. - Students seeking to complete minimum application course requirements for UNC universities must complete two years of a second language.
+^{} American History: Founding Principles, Civics and Economics must follow the North Carolina Standard Course of Study (NCSCOS) in its entirety and may not be satisfied by an AP/IB course, dual enrollment, or any other course that does not fully address the NCSCOS.

+^{} Students seeking to complete minimum course requirements for UNC universities must complete two years of a second language.

-Future-Ready Core Course of Study Credits Required for Students Entering Ninth Grade for the First Time in 2009-2010, 2010-2011 or 2011-2012
+2. Future-Ready Core Course of Study Credits Required for Students Entering Ninth Grade for the First Time in 2009-2010, 2010-2011, or 2011-2012

-Courses Required State Requirements Local Requirements English 4 (including English I, II, III and IV) Mathematics 4 either Algebra I, Geometry, Algebra II and a fourth math course aligned with the student's post-high school plans OR Integrated Math I, II and III and a fourth math course aligned with the student's post high school plans) (A principal may exempt a student from this math sequence.
+Courses Required State Requirements Local • Requirements English 4 sequential (English I, II, III, and IV) Mathematics 4 (either Algebra I, Geometry, Algebra II, and a fourth math course aligned with the student's post- high school plans OR Integrated Math I, II, and III and a fourth math course aligned with the student's post-high school plans) (A principal may exempt a student from this math sequence.
 Exempt students will be required to pass either (1) Algebra I and either Algebra II or Geometry or (2) Integrated Math I and II.
-Exempt students also must pass either Alternative Math I and II or two other application-based math courses Science 3 (a physical science course, Biology and earth/environmental science) Social Studies 3 (Civics & Economics, U.S. History and World History) Health/PE 1 Electives 6 (2 electives must be any combination of Career and Technical Education, Arts Education or World Language; 4 must be from one of the following: Career and Technical Education, R.O.T.C., Arts Education or any other subject area or crossdisciplinary courses.
-A four-course concentration is recommended) Total Credits 21
+Exempt students also must pass either Alternative Math I and II or two other application-based math courses.)
+Science 3 (a physical science course, Biology, and earth/environmental science) Social Studies 3 (Civics & Economics, U.S. History, and World History) Health/P.E.
+1 Electives 6 (2 electives must be any combination of Career and Technical Education, Arts Education, or World Language; 4 must be from one of the following: Career and Technical Education, J.R.O.T.C., Arts Education, or any other subject area or cross- disciplinary course.
+A four-course concentration is recommended.)
+Total Credits 21

-- Students seeking to complete minimum application course requirements for UNC universities must complete four mathematics courses, including a fourth math course with Algebra II or Integrated Math III as a prerequisite. - Students seeking to complete minimum application requirements for UNC universities must complete two years of a second language. - 3.
-Future-Ready Occupational Course of Study Credits Required (only available to certain students with disabilities who have an IEP)
+^{} Students seeking to complete minimum course requirements for UNC universities must complete four mathematics courses, including a fourth math course with Algebra II or Integrated Math III as a prerequisite.

+^{} Students seeking to complete minimum application requirements for UNC universities must complete two years of a second language.

+3. Future-Ready Occupational Course of Study Credits Required (only available to certain students with disabilities who have an IEP)